Vatndalsvatnet

-Vatndalsvatnet or Vatnedalsvatnet is a lake in the municipality of Bykle in Agder county, Norway.
+Vatndalsvatnet is a lake in Bykle Municipality in Agder county, Norway.
 The 14.42 km2 lake lies about 3 km west of the village of Berdalen and the river Otra.
 The nearby lakes Ormsavatnet and Store Urevatn flow into the lake through dams and canals.
 The lake Vatndalsvatnet also has a dam on it and the water flows out of the lake from the dam into the Otra river.
 It is located in the central part of Bykle, about halfway between the villages of Hovden and Bykle.
 The mountains Snjoheinuten and Kvervetjønnuten both lie on the south side of the lake.